 Racism has an extensive history in this country.
-If you’re wondering where to begin when educating yourself and others, set aside some time to watch one or more of these TV shows and films about the Black experience in America.
-And after learning your history, find out how you can take effective action toward racial equity with this video playlist.
+If you’re wondering where to begin when educating yourself and others, set aside some time to watch one or more of the resources included below list.

 Talking about privilege and racism can be difficult, even more so when kids are involved.
-Start with these kid-friendly movies or this PBS special event to help facilitate discussions in your own home.
+Consider starting with these kid-friendly movies.

 USA Today list of movies and TV shows to learn about racism in America and the Black experience.
 Ranging from comedies to documentaries and dramas.